gysmo38/mitsubishi2MQTT/README.md

 ***
 Features:
  - Initial config:  WIFI AP mode and web portal
- - Webinterface for configuration, status and control
+ - Web interface for configuration, status and control, firmware upgrade
  - Homeassistant autodiscovery and control with MQTT

 ***